-The proposal is not likely to increase demands on transportation, public services, or utilities.
-There is potential for the proposal to temporarily increase demands on transportation during construction.
+City's water system were to happen.
+The study itself will not create an increase in demand for transportation, public services or utilities.
+If the study moves forward and become a project, a future project is not likely to increase demands on transportation, public services, or utilities.
+However, during construction, there is potential for a temporary increase of transportation.
 Temporary street closures and detours may need to occur on roadways as project work is being completed at each site.
 These potential impacts are expected to be short term in duration and transitory as construction progresses across sites.